aklom/wp3/README.md

 ## Overview

-The application was devided into 4 sub-systems:
+The application is devided into 4 sub-systems:

 :fuelpump: <b> Data Acquisition System :</b>